List of libraries owned by Metro-Goldwyn-Mayer

 This is a list of content libraries and catalogs owned by Amazon MGM Studios.

-MGM's pre-May 1986 library is currently owned by Warner Bros. (via Turner Entertainment Co.), a subsidiary of Warner Bros.
-Discovery, with the exceptions of Babes in Toyland, Electric Dreams, the 1964–1967 Flipper series, Fame and the Flip the Frog and Willie Whopper cartoons (still owned by MGM via Orion Pictures for Electric Dreams, Babes in Toyland and Flipper, although copyright to the former is registered to MGM themselves, and now owned by the Iwerks estate for Flip the Frog and Willie Whopper).
+Metro-Goldwyn-Mayer's pre-May 1986 library is currently owned by Warner Bros. via Turner Entertainment Co., a subsidiary of Warner Bros.
+Discovery, with the exceptions of Babes in Toyland, Twilight Time, Electric Dreams, the 1964–1967 series Flipper, Fame, and the Flip the Frog and Willie Whopper cartoons (still owned by Metro-Goldwyn-Mayer via Orion Pictures for Electric Dreams, Babes in Toyland, and Flipper, although copyright to the former is registered to MGM themselves, while Flip the Frog and Willie Whopper is now owned by the Ub Iwerks estate in conjunction with Thunderbean Animation).